z336/blog/src/pages/writing/post-4.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: My Fourth Blog Post
+title: My Fourth Blog Post with a Longish Title
 author: Astro Learner
 description: "This post will show up on its own!"
 image: